 Students are introduced to basic pharmacological principles as related to nursing practice.
 Emphasis is placed on pharmacokinetics and pharmacodynamics of selected drug categories.
 The concepts of patient-centered care and drug management with a focus on the geriatric population will be included.
-Prerequisites/Co-requisites: NUR 100, Nur 101
+Prerequisites: NUR 100, Co-requisite: NUR 101, Prerequisites/Co-requisites: BIO 202/203